pyrddlgym-project/pyRDDLGym/docs/jax.rst

 ===============

 In this tutorial, we discuss how a RDDL model can be compiled into a differentiable simulator using JAX.
-We also show how gradient descent can be used to estimate optimal actions/controls.
+We also show how gradient ascent can be used to estimate optimal actions/controls.

 Changing the Simulation Backend
 -------------------

-By default, ``RDDLEnv`` simulates using Python and stores intermediate expressions in NumPy arrays.
+By default, ``RDDLEnv`` simulates using Python and stores the outputs of intermediate expressions in NumPy arrays.
 However, if additional structure such as gradients are required, or if simulation is slow, the environment can be compiled using JAX by changing the backend: